Phileosopher/toolbox/README.md

 - CySec: protecting bad things from happening
 - Foraging: to acquire others' created works

-Further further, some things are all-pervasive sporks:
+Further further, there are other groups if it's too meta to fit into any one of the above categories:

 - Dev: to broadly make or manage computer code, which may refer to front-end or back-end, be language-specific, and may simply be a more nuanced version of any of the above
+- Productivity: to broadly streamline doing any of the above

 ## OS/Usage Earmarks